nehapatlolla/Foundation-Course/notes.md

 # Intro to JS 👋

+Created by Netscape - 1995, Developed by Brandon Eich JScript created by Microsoft vs JavaScript

+Java script was born as livescript

 JavaScript was created in the first place for DOM manipulation.

 JavaScript (JS) is a lightweight interpreted programming language with first-class functions.